prediqtiv/alpha-vantage-cookbook/symbol-search/README.md

 # Symbol Search

-See this post in the Alpha Vanta Community Forum:
+See this post in the Alpha Vantagw Community Forum:

 <https://www.alpha-vantage.community/post/symbol-search-api-9609292?pid=1302943198>